craftcms/docs/docs/commerce/5.x/system/products-variants.md

     Variants do not have their own routing mechanism; calling `variant.url` will return the product’s URL (for the site it was loaded in) with a `variant={id}` query string appended.
     :::

-Propagation Method <Since product="commerce" ver="5.1.0" feature="Product element propagation" />
+Propagation Method <Since product="Commerce" repo="craftcms/commerce" ver="5.1.0" feature="Product element propagation" />
 :   Choose how new product and variant elements are propagated across its supported sites.

 ::: tip